crow34/vrspace/README.md

-# VRSpace: Multiuser Virtual Reality Engine
+# ezyworld: Multiuser Virtual Reality Engine

 # Quickstart
+this is a fork from vrspace.org please check his repo for the original code

 1) cd server
 2) mvn clean install